gvacaliuc/klaralinn.com/site/content/about/_index.md

 ---
 title: 'this is me '
 ---
-not a blogger by trade
+not a blogger by trade, artist, type one diabetic, and tiktok superstar

-21

-type one diabetic